tramitit/guides/en/spain/passport_renewal.md

 categories:
 - Spain
 date: '2024-06-07'
-description: Learn the step-by-step process for renewing your passport in Spain, including required documents and appointment booking.
-Start early to avoid delays.
+description: Learn how to renew your expired or expiring passport in Spain.
+Follow detailed steps, get required documents, and avoid delays with this comprehensive guide.
 draft: false
-meta_title: 'How to Renew Your Passport in Spain: A Complete Guide'
+meta_title: 'How to Renew Your Passport in Spain: A Step-by-Step Guide'
-title: 'How to Renew Your Passport in Spain: A Complete Guide'
+title: 'How to Renew Your Passport in Spain: A Step-by-Step Guide'
 translationKey: spain-passport_renewal
 ---